kubernetes/enhancements/keps/sig-api-machinery/20190603-immutable-fields.md

 If the `x-kubernetes-mutability` vendor extension is set (to `Immutable`, `AddOnly`, `RemoveOnly`), `x-kubernetes-mutability: Immutable` is implicitly applied recursively to all subschemas.

 The `x-kubernetes-key-mutability` vendor extension does not apply recursively.

+If `x-kubernetes-mutability: Immutable` applies to a schema, `x-kubernetes-key-mutability` is ignored.

 ### Semantics of `x-kubernetes-mutability`